 Action to be taken: Replace an undersized and partial fish barrier culvert with a 40' bridge providing full access to 2.5 miles of anadromous fish habitat in Kugel Creek.

-Stocks being affected: Sol Duc Fall Coho Salmon, Sol Duc Winter steelhead, and Cutthroat Trout.
+Stocks being affected: Fall Coho Salmon, Winter steelhead, and Cutthroat Trout.

 Status: Funded by WCRRI and SRFB.
+Construction completed in 2022.

 2.2.2.5.7 Title of project: Eagle Springs riparian restoration [SSHEAR]